jpeter96/dataVisualizer/README.md

 ```

 ### Usage 📊
-The package has 2 main functions: plot_histogram and plot_scatter.
+The package has 2 main functions: "plot_histogram" and "plot_scatter".

 1. **plot_histogram**
 **Usage**